SleyAI/Biomedical-Segmentation-with-PyTorch/README.md

     ├── val                     # validation set
     ├── checkpoints             # checkpoints to store the model

-Data and Val folder need to contain a .txt file with filenames of the data.
+Data and Val folder needs to contain .txt files with filenames of the data.
 The "create_txt" script can be used to generate these.

 ### Usage